jbx-protocol/juice-docs-v1/protocol/learn/architecture.md

 There are currently 3 surface contracts that manage how projects manage funds and define how all core contracts should be used together.
 Anyone can write new surface contracts for projects to use.

 * [`JBController`](../api/contracts/or-controllers/jbcontroller/) stitches together funding cycles and community tokens, allowing for curated control, accounting, and token management.
-* [`JBPayoutRedemptionPaymentTerminal`](../api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/) manages all inflows and outflows of ETH into the Juicebox ecosystem.
+* [`JBPayoutRedemptionPaymentTerminal`](../api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/) manages all inflows and outflows of funds into the ecosystem.
+This is an abstract implementation that can be used by any number of payment terminals, such as [`JBETHPaymentTerminal`](../../api/contracts/or-payment-terminals/jbethpaymentterminal/)'s and [`JBERC20PaymentTerminal`](../../api/contracts/or-payment-terminals/jberc20paymentterminal/)'s.
-* [`JBPaymentTerminalStore`](../api/contracts/jbpaymentterminalstore/) manages balance accounting data on the `JBPayoutRedemptionPaymentTerminal`'s behalf.
+* [`JBPaymentTerminalStore`](../api/contracts/jbpaymentterminalstore/) manages balance accounting data on payment terminals' behalf.

-The `JBPayoutRedemptionPaymentTerminal` inherits from the `IJBPaymentTerminal` interface.
-Projects are welcome to roll their own `IJBPaymentTerminal` to accept funds through.
+The abstract [`JBPayoutRedemptionPaymentTerminal`](../api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/) implements the [`IJBPaymentTerminal`](../api/interfaces/ijbpaymentterminal.md) interface to provide outflow mechanics, and [`JBETHPaymentTerminal`](../../api/contracts/or-payment-terminals/jbethpaymentterminal/)'s and [`JBERC20PaymentTerminal`](../../api/contracts/or-payment-terminals/jberc20paymentterminal/)'s in-turn extend the [`JBPayoutRedemptionPaymentTerminal`](../api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/) to provide scoped inflow/outflow environments for specific tokens.
+Projects are welcome to roll their own [`IJBPaymentTerminal`](../api/interfaces/ijbpaymentterminal.md) implementations to accept funds through.
 This can be useful to accept other tokens as payment, bypass protocol fees, or attempt some other funky design.
-A project can add/remove terminals from the Core [`JBDirectory`](../api/contracts/jbdirectory/) Contract using the [`JBDirectory.setTerminalsOf(...)`](../api/contracts/jbdirectory/write/setterminalsof.md) function.
+A project can add/remove terminals from the core [`JBDirectory`](../api/contracts/jbdirectory/) contract using the [`JBDirectory.setTerminalsOf(...)`](../api/contracts/jbdirectory/write/setterminalsof.md) transaction.

 Likewise, a project can bring their own contract to serve as its controller.
 A project's controller is the only contract that has direct access to manipulate its tokens and funding cycles.
+A project can set its controller from the core [`JBDirectory`](../api/contracts/jbdirectory/) contract using the [`JBDirectory.setControllerOf(...)`](../api/contracts/jbdirectory/write/setcontrollerof.md) transaction.

 ## Visual map

+(outdated, needs love)

 {% embed url="https://www.figma.com/file/qGZbvt4kWgDJOntra7L960/JBV2" %}